ryantd42/NY-Legislative-Git/2023/A402B-2023/bill.md

- Introduced  by M. of A. ROZIC -- read once and referred to the Committee on Transportation  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+ Introduced  by M. of A. ROZIC -- read once and referred to the Committee on Transportation  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee -- reported and referred  to  the  Committee  on  Codes  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT to amend the vehicle and traffic law, in relation to prohibiting reckless driving in parking lots

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: